arthur-arthur/NER/README.md

 | pooling_operation 	| first 	|
 | use_scalar_mix    	| False 	|

-A full overview of all configurations that were evaluated is provided below:
+A full overview of all configurations that were evaluated is provided below ("+" indicates concatenation into a single `StackedEmbedding`):

 ### Monolingual English